ember-learn/guides-source/guides/v2.10.0/tutorial/simple-component.md

 </article>
 ```

-Now when we click on the anchor element, Ember will go into the `actions` hash
+So, when we click on the anchor element, Ember will go into the `actions` hash
 and call the `toggleImageSize` function.

 So, when we click the image or the `View Larger` link in our browser, we see our
-image show larger.
+image shown larger.
 When we click the enlarged image we again see it smaller.

 ![rental listing with expand](/images/simple-component/styled-rental-listings.png)